KingScrub01/2021-VRPTW-Model/README.md

 ## Contents

-README - Readme file for the model
+README.md - Readme file for the model
-Clustering Process.py - The pythn script which clusters nodes
+Clustering Process.py - The python script which clusters nodes VRPwTW Model.py - The python script that was supposed to optimise each cluster (currently not working) data_1 - The file which holds all the parameters and inputs for the model.

 ## Dependencies

-Modules used - numpy
+Modules used - numpy - cplex